invesalius/gsoc/gsoc_2026_ideas.md

-### Visualization of the Selected Marker on Image Slices
+### Visualization of the selected marker on image slices

 Implementation of a feature to visualize the **selected marker** on axial, sagittal, and coronal slices.
 When a marker is selected in the marker list or 3D view, its position is highlighted on the corresponding image slices.